danielgblanco/danielgblanco.github.io/docs/blog/posts/platforms_are_for_engineers.md

 of actions until one has clearly defined 1) the problem to solve, and 2) how the proposed future state will solve that problem.

-To illustrate this, let's turn to my favorite domain: observability.
+To illustrate this, let's turn to my favourite domain: observability.
 I've often heard, "we have/need a strategy to adopt OpenTelemetry".
 While I deeply appreciate the sentiment—as I'd love the world to use OpenTelemetry—a strategy shouldn't just be "OpenTelemetry adoption".
 That's part of the implementation.
 The crucial question is: why are you adopting it?
 What problems are you trying to solve?
 Without understanding this, you risk critical gaps in your